Four Makati policemen arrested for kidnapping

-Four Makati City police officers were arrested on Tuesday evening in Paranaque City for kidnapping, robbery extortion and frustrated multiple murder.
+Four Makati City police officers were arrested on Tuesday evening in Pasay City for kidnapping, robbery extortion and frustrated multiple murder.

 The four did not resist arrest during an entrapment conducted by the Counter-Intelligence Task Force (CITF) of the Philippine National Police (PNP).

-The CITF was created by the PNP chief, Director General Ronald de la Rosa, to go after rogue police.

 Senior Supt.
+Dionisio Bartolome, Makati police chief, and Chief Inspector Oscar Pagulayan, head of intelligence division of Makati police, who were the immediate superiors of the arrested policemen, were removed by Director General Ronald de la Rosa, citing “command responsibility.”

+The CITF was created by de la Rosa to go after rogue police.

-Jose Malayo, CITF head, told the media that Garcera, Maynas, Santos and Cañete threatened to kill the entire family of their victims who had accused them of kidnapping and robbery extortion.
+Senior Supt.
+Chiquito Malayo, CITF head, told the media that Garcera, Maynas, Santos and Cañete threatened to kill the entire family of their victims who had accused them of kidnapping and robbery extortion.

 A police report showed that the four had kidnapped two persons whose identities were not revealed.